profiq/slack-open-poll/README.md

 # 🗳️ OpenPoll – TypeScript Open Source Slack Poll App

 **OpenPoll** is an open-source Slack-integrated app that lets your team quickly create and run polls using a `/poll` command.
-Inspired by [Simple Poll](https://www.simplepoll.rocks/), OpenPoll is built in **TypeScript**, runs in **Docker**, and is fully customizable for self-hosting or development learning.
+Inspired by [Simple Poll](https://www.simplepoll.rocks/), OpenPoll is built in **TypeScript**, runs on **Firebase Cloud Functions**, and is fully customizable for self-hosting or development learning.

 ---